D-32/DMSwipeCards/README.md

 ## Example

 For a nice working demo sample, please take a look the [Example](https://github.com/D-32/DMSwipeCards/tree/master/Example) project.
+To run the example, first run `pod install` in the `Example` directory.

 ## Credits
 Loosly based on [TinderSimpleSwipeCards](https://github.com/cwRichardKim/TinderSimpleSwipeCards)